tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 - Internet of Things (IoT) and devices with limited computational capabilities. {{?RFC7925}} defines TLS and DTLS profiles for resource-constrained devices and suggests the use of PSK ciphersuites for compliant devices.
 The Open Mobile Alliance Lightweight Machine to Machine Technical Specification {{LwM2M}} states that LwM2M servers MUST support the PSK mode of DTLS.
-If all devices may communicate with each other then to achieve full security n squared keys need to be provisioned.
-If this would be overly burdensome it is possible to achieve some level of security by distrubuting n keys, and operating a central server.

 - Use of PSK ciphersuites are optional when securing RADIUS {{?RFC2865}} with TLS as specified in {{?RFC6614}}.